Enabling Large-Scale Condensed-Phase Hybrid Density Functional Theory Based $Ab$ $Initio$ Molecular Dynamics I: Theory, Algorithm, and Performance: Accuracy and Performance

 \subsection{Parameters and Convergence Criteria}

 In this section, a systematic determination of all required parameters will be demonstrated using a snapshot from a liquid water simulation containing \ce{(H2O)64} in a cubic cell with $L = 23.52$~Bohr.
 We begin by performing a reference single-point energy evaluation in \texttt{QE} at the PBE0 level with a planewave kinetic energy cutoff of $85$~Ry.
-In this reference calculation (which yields $\exxr$), we use the largest possible values for all three parameters such that: (\textit{i}) all overlapping MLWF pairs are included (\ie $\rpr=L/2=11.76$~Bohr) and (\textit{ii}) both proto-subdomains ($\pe{\gC{0}}$ and $\me{\gC{0}}$) are contained within the simulation cell (\ie $\rme=L/2=11.76$~Bohr and $\rpe=L/2-n \max_{a}\{\delta\xi_{a}\} = 11.11$~Bohr).
-Substraction of $n \max_{a}\{\delta\xi_{a}\}$ (with $n=3$) from $\rpe$ allows us to retain a thin shell of the real-space grid surrounding $\pe{\gC{0}}$; this shell provides the boundary conditions for the PE and accommodates the part(s) of the discretized Laplacian stencil that extend beyond $\pe{\gC{0}}$.
+In this reference calculation (which yields $\exxr$), we use the largest possible values for all three parameters such that: (\textit{i}) all radially overlapping MLWF pairs are included with $| \tC{i} - \tC{j} | < \rpr = L/2 = 11.76$~Bohr and (\textit{ii}) both proto-subdomains ($\pe{\gC{0}}$ and $\me{\gC{0}}$) are contained within the simulation cell (\ie $\rme=L/2=11.76$~Bohr and $\rpe=L/2-n \max_{a}\{\delta\xi_{a}\} = 11.11$~Bohr).
+Subtraction of $n \max_{a}\{\delta\xi_{a}\}$ (with $n=3$) from $\rpe$ allows us to retain a thin shell of the real-space grid surrounding $\pe{\gC{0}}$; this shell provides the boundary conditions for the PE and accommodates the part(s) of the discretized Laplacian stencil that extend beyond $\pe{\gC{0}}$.
+We note in passing that the energetic contributions to $\exxr$ from MLWF pairs with $| \tC{i} - \tC{j} | > \rpr = L/2 = 11.76$~Bohr (within the minimum image convention) are completely negligible (\ie $2.0 \times 10^{-5}$~kcal/mol or $\approx 4.8\times 10^{-6}\%$).

-In this case, the simulation cell is large enough to encompass all overlapping $ij$ pairs (within the minimum image convention) as well as the support of both $\tphi{i}$ and $\tphi{j}$, hence the reference calculation provides an exact evaluation of $\exx$ (albeit at an excessive computational cost).
-More specifically, the computational cost associated with the CG solution of the PE scales as $\mathcal{O}(\npe^{4/3})$, with $\npe$ asymptotically growing as $\mathcal{O}(\rpe^3)$.
-In the same breath, the associated communication and memory footprint scale as $\mathcal{O}(\nme)$, with $\nme$ asymptotically growing as $\mathcal{O}(\rme^3)$.
-In addition, both computation and communication scale as $\mathcal{O}(N_{\rm pair})$, with $N_{\rm pair}$ asymptotically growing as $\mathcal{O}(\rpr^3)$ (for homogeneous systems).
+As such, this reference calculation provides an approximately exact evaluation of $\exx$ using the \exxm module, albeit at an excessive computational cost.
+More specifically, the computational cost associated with the CG solution of the PE in \exxm scales as $\mathcal{O}(\npe^{4/3})$, with $\npe$ asymptotically growing as $\mathcal{O}(\rpe^3)$.
+In the same breath, the associated communication and memory footprint in \exxm scale as $\mathcal{O}(\nme)$, with $\nme$ asymptotically growing as $\mathcal{O}(\rme^3)$.
+In addition, both computation and communication in \exxm scale as $\mathcal{O}(N_{\rm pair})$, with $N_{\rm pair}$ asymptotically growing as $\mathcal{O}(\rpr^3)$ (for homogeneous systems with constant densities).
 As such, judicious choices for $\rpr$, $\rpe$, and $\rme$ are required to balance the performance and accuracy of our algorithm (see Secs.~\ref{sec:ecr}--\ref{sec:pcr}).